joetan79/stakewars-iii/challenges/challenge_5.md

 > Note: You should have at least 30 NEAR available on your Near wallet's balance.

-After done and you see the output was provided the link fo the transaction, congratulations!
-You finished the configuration of your staking pool so should be able to see it [the list of validators](https://explorer.shardnet.near.org/nodes/validators).
+After done and you see the output was provided the link fo the transaction, CONGRATULATIONS!
+You completed the configuration of your staking pool so should be able to see it [the list of validators](https://explorer.shardnet.near.org/nodes/validators).

 Meanwhile, it should also appear in near proposals as below by the command as mentioned above.